sanjaikumarv/interview-preparation-docs/Node-js.md

 ## How do you implement retries and exponential backoff in Node.js?

 ## How do you handle concurrency and parallelism in Node.js?
+Node.js is single-threaded but supports concurrent operations using:
+ - Event loop
+ - Non-blocking I/O
+ - Asynchronous handling

 ## How do you handle graceful shutdown in Node.js?

 ## What is a memory leak in Node.js and how do you detect it?
+A memory leak in Node.js happens when the application keeps references to memory that’s no longer needed, preventing the garbage collector from freeing it.
+Over time, this causes the memory usage to grow continuously, which can lead to performance issues or crashes.

 ## Difference between spawn(), exec(), and fork() in child_process?

 ## How do you manage background jobs in Node.js?
+In Node.js, I manage background jobs using tools like Bull, Agenda, or node-cron, depending on the use case.
+For queue-based background jobs (like sending emails, processing images, or payments), I use Bull with Redis.
+It allows job retries, concurrency, and delayed jobs.
+For scheduled jobs (like daily reports), I use node-cron or Agenda, which supports recurring jobs with time-based patterns.

 ## What is the difference between process.nextTick() and setImmediate() and when would you use them?
+process.nextTick() and setImmediate() both schedule functions to run asynchronously, but at different phases of the event loop.
+  - process.nextTick() runs before the event loop continues — right after the current operation.
+  - setImmediate() runs in the check phase, after I/O events.